 Cape Town actually celebrates New Year twice!
-They celebrate it first of all on January 1st – as you’d expect – and again on January 2nd, when processions of colourful minstrels take to the streets!
+They celebrate it first of all on January 1st – as you’d expect – and again on January 2nd, when processions of colorful minstrels take to the streets!
 This celebration is known as the Kaapse Klopse.

 Table Mountain Park, based in Cape Town, is said to be a hotbed for plant life.
 In fact, there are more plant species growing in this 22,000-hectare zone than there are in the whole of the UK!

 The Cape Floral Kingdom, too, is home to thousands of plants you won’t see elsewhere in the world.
 Nearly 7,000 flora species, in fact, grow here exclusively.
 As such, it’s received full heritage site status from UNESCO, and for good reason!

 The population of the Western Cape is surprisingly young.
 Almost half of the population falls below the age of 25!

 Cape Town is famous for its ‘noon gun’ tradition.
 This is where a cannon, found on Signal Hill, will fire at midday each day.
 This supposedly dates back to harbour trading days.
 It’s been a tradition since the early 19th century, and no one wants to change it!

 It’s worth remembering when the seasons start and end in Cape Town.
 Their summers run from November through to March, and their winters span May to September.